-"Commission" means the Commission, established and authorized by the OMAHA TRIBE OF NEBRASKA through the Ordinance, to which the Omaha Tribal Council has delegated the OMAHA TRIBE OF NEBRASKA's sovereign authority to regulate Class III gaming on its Indian lands, or any successor to that Commission.
+Nebraska through the Ordinance, to which the Winnebago Tribal Council has delegated the Winnebago Tribe of Nebraska's sovereign authority to regulate Class III gaming on its Indian lands, or any successor to that Commission.

-1.22 The term "Omaha Tribe" or "Tribe" means the OMAHA TRIBE OF NEBRASKA and all governmental persons or entities acting under the authority of the Omaha Tribe.

-1.23 The term "Secretary" means the Secretary of the United States Department of Interior.

-1.24 The term "Simulcast" means the closed-circuit television transmission of a horse or dog race at a racetrack to another facility at the same time the race is being conducted.

-1.25 The term "Slot Machine" means a mechanical or electronic gaming device into which a player deposits coins or tokens and from which certain numbers or coins are paid out when a particular, random configuration of symbols appears on the reels or screen of the device.

-1.26 The term "Sports Betting" means the placing of bets or wagers on the outcome of any athletic event, sporting event or similar contest including, but not limited to, the playing of Parlay Cards.

-1.27 The term "Sports Betting Pool" means a game in which numbers are randomly selected for or by the participants, and winners are determined by whether the numbers selected correspond to numbers relating to an athletic event in the manner prescribed by the rules of the game.

-1.28 The term "Suspend" means to cause a temporary interruption of all rights and privileges of a license.

-1.29 The term "Tribal Chairperson" means the duly elected Chairperson of the Omaha Tribal Council, the governing body of the Tribe.
+- 1.22 The term "Winnebago Tribe" or "Tribe" means the Winnebago Tribe of Nebraska and all governmental persons or entities acting under the authority of the Winnebago Tribe. - 1.23 The term "Secretary" means the Secretary of the United States Department of Interior. - 1.24 The term "Simulcast" means the closed-circuit television transmission of a horse or dog race at a racetrack to another facility at the same time the race is being conducted. - 1.25 The term "Slot Machine" means a mechanical or electronic gaming device into which a player deposits coins or tokens and from which certain numbers or coins are paid out when a particular, random configuration of symbols appears on the reels or screen of the device. - 1.26 The term "Sports Betting" means the placing of bets or wagers on the outcome of any athletic event, sporting event or similar contest including, but not limited to, the playing of Parlay Cards. - 1.27 The term "Sports Betting Pool" means a game in which numbers are randomly selected by the participants, and winners are determined by whether the numbers selected correspond to numbers relating to an athletic event in the manner prescribed by the rules of the game. - 1.28 The term "Suspend" means to cause a temporary interruption of all rights and privileges of a license. - 1.29 The term "Tribal Chairman" means the duly appointed Chairman of the Winnebago Tribal Council, the governing body of the Tribe.

-1.30 The term "Tribal Member" means a person who is an enrolled member of the OMAHA TRIBE OF NEBRASKA.

-1.31 The term "Video Game of Chance" means a game of chance played on microprocessor-controlled devices that simulate games commonly referred to as poker, blackjack, craps, hi-lo, keno, roulette, line-up symbols and numbers, pulltabs, or other electronic game of chance as defined by the NIGC or other federal agency with appropriate jurisdiction which are activated by the insertion of a coin, token or currency and which award coins, additional plays or a written or displayed statement of the amount of a prize which is redeemable for cash.
+- 1.30 The term "Tribal Member" means a person who is an enrolled member of the Winnebago Tribe of Nebraska. - 1.31 The term "Video Game of Chance" means a game of chance played on microprocessor-controlled devices that simulate games commonly referred to as poker, blackjack, craps, hi-lo, keno, roulette, line-up symbols and numbers, pulltabs, or other electronic or electromechanical facsimiles of any game of chance which are activated by the insertion of a coin, token or currency and which award coins, additional plays or a written or displayed statement of the amount of a prize which is redeemable for cash.